 - Practice taxi safety.
 It’s always better to call a cab than to hail one.
 When the taxi, Uber or Lyft driver arrives, check their credentials.
-Taxi drivers should have them displayed, and you can verify that a Uber or Lyft driver’s photo and car matches what you see on the app.
+Taxi drivers should have them displayed, and verify that a Uber or Lyft driver’s photo and car matches what you see on the app.
 Don’t ride alone if at all possible.
 Follow along with a map on your phone to make sure you are headed in the right direction.
 If at any moment you do not feel safe, wait until the car comes to a stop, leave money on the seat, and get out of the vehicle.

 - Protect yourself.
 Wear sunscreen and mosquito repellent, and stay hydrated.
 Swim safely if you plan on venturing out into the ocean.